Knotx/knotx-fragments/README.md

 failure logic can be adjusted with fallback configuration (no changes in the business logic required).

 Knot.x Fragments is designed to build fault-tolerant, back-end integrations such as:
-- Gateway APIs
-- Web APIs
+- Gateway APIs, Backend For Frontend (BFF) for single-page applications (SPA), Web APIs
-- documents processing (HTML markup, JSON, PDF etc).
+- documents processing (HTML markup, JSON, PDF etc) with a templating engine support

 ## How does it work